snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 ![job-makefile] [job-makefile]

-The DAG flows bottom-to-top, which is a little quirky - it reflects the fact that Makefiles normally build a target app which is underpinned by multiple intermediate files.
+The DAG flows bottom-to-top, which is a little quirky - it reflects the fact that Makefiles normally create a target which is built *on top of* multiple intermediate files.

-<h2 id="cron">Scheduling our Makefile in cron</h2>
+<h2 id="running">Running our Makefile</h2>

 Now that we have our Makefile, we need to run it!
 Here is the command we'll use, together with the output: